MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/visual-api.md

 * `eventService` - returns [event service](./event-service.md) that supports Render events.
 * `storageService` - returns service that helps you to use [local storage](./local-storage.md) in the visual.
 * `authenticationService` - generates service that helps you with user authentication.
-* `tooltipService` - returns [tooltip service](./add-tooltip.md) that helps you to use tooltips in visual.
+* `tooltipService` - returns [tooltip service](./add-tooltips.md) that helps you to use tooltips in visual.
 * `launchUrl` - method that helps you to [launch url](./launch-url.md) in next tab.
 * `locale` - returns locale string.[More information about localization](./localization.md).
-* `instanceId` - returns string that identifies current visual instance.
+* `instanceId` - returns string that identifies the current visual instance.
-* `colorPalette` - returns colorPalette that required for applying colors on your data.
+* `colorPalette` - returns colorPalette that is required for applying colors to your data.
-* `fetchMoreData` - method that supports using more data than standart limit (1K rows).
+* `fetchMoreData` - method that supports using more data than a standard limit (1K rows).
 * `switchFocusModeState` - method that helps you to change focus mode state.

 ## update